A closer look: Licking and Chewing in Dogs

 Connect with a vet to get more information

-Common causes for obsessively licking and chewing objects in the environment (like carpet or upholstery) include:
+Common causes for obsessively licking and chewing objects in the environment include

 If the licking is isolated to areas in the home where food is consumed, dogs may be licking at food particles.
 This is more prevalent in dogs on restricted diets.
 In elderly dogs licking and chewing may be a symptom of cognitive dysfunction.